online-go/gtp2ogs/README.md

 No programming knowledge is needed to use it : just install it and it works.

-Programming knowledge is needed only to add extra features such as displaying sending winrates and variations at every move, for example.
+Programming knowledge is needed only to add extra features such as displaying and sending winrates and variations at every move, for example.

 # Full tutorial